JonusNattapong/Chujai/docs/architecture.md

 ## Conclusion

-The zombitxanus AI agent architecture combines the best aspects of OpenManus and OWL while introducing unique features that address limitations in both systems.
-By focusing on accessibility, flexibility, and community involvement, zombitxanus aims to become a leading open-source AI agent framework that can be used for a wide range of applications, from simple task automation to complex multi-agent collaborations.
+The Chujai AI agent architecture combines the best aspects of OpenManus and OWL while introducing unique features that address limitations in both systems.
+By focusing on accessibility, flexibility, and community involvement, Chujai aims to become a leading open-source AI agent framework that can be used for a wide range of applications, from simple task automation to complex multi-agent collaborations.